virtualous/blog-v3/_posts/2016-04-06-jekyll-ssl-certificate.md

 {:toc}

 On August 06 2014 Google announced that [https will be considered for ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html){:rel='nofollow'}{:target="_blank"}.
 They took this measure to keep everybody safe over the web.
-So using SSL can improve your website ranking.
-And also, users will trust the product or service you provide on your website.
+So by using SSL you can improve your website ranking and your users will feel safe and trust the product or service you are providing.

 ## Why I'm not using SSL on this Jekyll blog?
 ![Jekyll and GitHub pages ssl](/images/nallikayi-articles-github-pages-ssl.jpg) {: .right}

+** Update: I did not use SSL for some reasons that I have mentioned below.
+Currently I'm using SSL.**

 I'm using SSL on [Nallikayi Articles](https://articles.nallikayi.com){:target="_blank"} but not on other websites.
 Why did I do so?
 If SSL is good for SEO, why didn't I use it on all my websites?
 Especially, why didn't I use it on this blog?!
 The reasons are as follows,